How a grandpa’s backyard invention grew into a family-run, multi-national business

 “So he went down to his shed and spent hours trying to figure it out.
 The first model stopped the sparrows straight away, he finally stopped the rats on the third model, but because it was made of wood, they chewed holes all through it.”

-As orders grew, Mark worked with him, but after two years the novelty of building them by hand had well and truly worn off and Bill was ready to give it up.
+As orders grew, Mark worked with him, but after two years, the novelty of building them by hand had worn off and Bill was ready to give it up.
 Mark says that’s when he knew they had to make a big decision.

 “The biggest factor for me to get involved was people writing to Dad to say how it was the most wonderful thing they’d bought in their life.
 Dad was showing me these letters and I said to him, ‘Look at what people are writing, you didn’t ask, they’re just telling you how neat the product is’ and it was something we heard all the time.”

 Bill’s biggest problem: he wasn’t making any profit.